 We are working with partners from across the state to build a network to support key projects, build political momentum, and ultimately realize our vision of achieving continuous living cover on Minnesota’s agricultural landscape.
 This network will launch in early 2020, so stay tuned for more news on this important development.

 Sign up to become a River Guardian and we'll let you know when important river issues arise.
 We make it quick and easy to contact decision makers and make your voice heard.
 River Guardians are also invited to special events, including happy hours, to learn more about important legislative and metro river corridor issues.

 Read our Legislative Updates blog

 We write regular updates about key environment and water quality issues on our Legislative Updates page.
-Check back for news, follow us on social media (Facebook and Twitter), and sign up for our bimonthly e-newsletter, Mississippi Messages.
+Check back for news, follow us on social media (Facebook and Twitter), and sign up for our twice-monthly e-newsletter, Mississippi Messages.